 What is Legionella?

 Legionella is a bacteria.
 A micro-organism such as Norovirus, E-coli, Hepatitis A, Cryptosporidium, and Pseudomonas.
 A potential contamination risk for water and responsible for the deaths of millions of victims world-wide.
-Legionella pneumophila causes the Legionnaire’s disease, a fatal form of pneumonia.
-These Legionella bacteria find their way into the human body through the respiratory system by inhalation of small contaminated water droplets that can also descend as water spray or mist.
+Legionella pneumophila causes the Legionnaire’s disease, a possibly fatal form of pneumonia.
+These Legionella bacteria find their way into the human body through the respiratory system by inhalation of small contaminated water droplets and/or water mist.

 Potentially everyone is susceptible to Legionella.
-At greatest risk are small children and people in the age group of 45 years and above.
-Those with a weakened immune system, people with breathing difficulties and/or kidney problems and smokers and drinkers.
+However, at greatest risk are: small children, the age group of 45 years and above, those with a weakened immune system, people with breathing difficulties and/or kidney problems, as well as the group smokers and drinkers.

-The problem of Legionella is caused by contamination of water installations in which biofilm functions as a breeding ground for other bacteria.
+The problem of Legionella is caused by contamination of water installations with biofilm that consequently acts as a breeding ground for other bacteria.
 Such contamination can in particular be caused by stagnant water and the heating up of cold water.
-In these situations, all other techniques or interventions are inadequate.
-Even the Ministry of Infrastructure and Environment has labelled the technique of copper- silver ionisation (CSI) as the ultimate solution.
+In these situations, all other techniques or interventions are inadequate and the Ministry of Infrastructure and Environment has also labelled the technique of copper- silver ionisation as the ultimate solution.

 As soon as bacteria multiply, they deposit polysaccharides which function as a sort of glue and this aids the bacteria to collect on the water pipe wall or on another surface –in the case of a cooling tower.
 Biofilm is a layer of built up bacteria that usually easily forms on the insides of a water pipe or on another surface.
 Biofilm is the ideal breeding ground for the Legionella bacterium.